katerhoades/BasicJavaPage/README.md

           </body>
           </html>

-4. The update might take a little while to load, but you should soon be able to see it!
+4. The update might take a little while to load, but you should soon be able to see it when yo go to the HTML page from step 3!

 <br>